News, Funding and Training

 Places of Worship Protective Security Fund still open for applications

 The Scheme can include more secure gates, locks, alarms and CCTV in order to deter and prevent hate crime attacks.
 Now in its fifth year, the Home Office is providing a further £3.2 million.
 The deadline is 9th August 2020 to make an application.
 On the 4th July, in response to an MP’s questions, the Minister, Kit Malthouse, reported that ‘In the first three years of the Places of Worship Protective Security Scheme (2016-2019), £800,000 wais available each year.
 In the fourth year (2019-2020) this was doubled to £1.6 million.
 All faiths, apart from the Jewish faith (who have access to a separate funding scheme), are eligible to apply for funding under this scheme.
 Over the last four years, we have allocated £1,643,732 to mosques, £869,858 to churches, £210,989 to temples, and £676,115 to gurdwaras’.

 Listed Places of Worship Grant Scheme

 Information about the Listed Places of Worship Grant Scheme can be found at www.lpwscheme.org.uk.
-Please note that this scheme has now been extended until March 2021.
+Please note that this scheme has now been extended beyond March 2021 for a further year.

 Other Grant Sources